Processing DC2 data with the AP Pipelines

 Unlike before, however, we need to create an empty APDB for the final step of the pipeline to connect and write to.
 The simplest option, which works fine for relatively small processing runs, is to create an empty sqlite database in your working directory.
 Larger runs will require using, e.g., PostgreSQL, which is beyond the scope of this guide.
 To create an empty sqlite APDB:

 The APDB must exist and be empty before you run the AP Pipeline.
 It is highly recommended to make a new APDB each time the AP Pipeline is rerun for any reason.
-A typical db_url is, e.g., sqlite:////path/to/my-working-directory/run1.db.

 The configs you set when making the APDB must match those you give the AP Pipeline at runtime.

 As before, to visualize the AP Pipeline, you may navigate to the website with visualizations of all the AP and DRP pipelines.
 Click through to ap_pipe, then LSSTCam-imSim, and finally ApPipe to find a PDF visualizing all the pipeline inputs, outputs, and intermediate data products.
-This PDF is auto-generated each week using an analogous pipetask build command as shown above for ApTemplate.yaml.
+This PDF is auto-generated each week using an analogous pipetask build command as shown above for ApPipe.yaml.

 You are now ready to run the AP Pipeline!
 You will need to substitute appropriate values for your input collections, your desired new output collection, and your APDB URL in order to run

-pipetask run -j 4 -b /repo/dc2 -d "skymap='DC2' AND band='g'" -i u/USERNAME/OUTPUT-COLLECTION-1,u/mrawls/DM-34827/defaults/4patch_4431 -o u/USERNAME/OUTPUT-COLLECTION-2 -p $AP_PIPE_DIR/pipelines/LSSTCam-imSim/ApPipe.yaml -c diaPipe:apdb.db_url="PATH-TO-YOUR-APDB-HERE"
+pipetask run -j 4 -b /repo/dc2 -d "skymap='DC2_cells_v1' AND band='r'" -i u/USERNAME/OUTPUT-COLLECTION-1,u/mrawls/DM-34827/defaults/4patch_4431 -o u/USERNAME/OUTPUT-COLLECTION-2 -p $AP_PIPE_DIR/pipelines/LSSTCam-imSim/ApPipe.yaml -c parameters:apdb_config=apdb_config.py

 What are the output data products?

-When the AP Pipeline completes, you will have difference images, difference image source tables, and an APDB with populated tables (DiaSource, DiaObject, etc.) for g band visits that fully overlap four patches of tract 4431.
+When the AP Pipeline completes, you will have difference images, difference image source tables, and an APDB with populated tables (DiaSource, DiaObject, etc.) for r band visits that fully overlap four patches of tract 4431.

 A few analysis and plotting tools exist to explore the APDB and other AP Pipeline outputs.
 These live in analysis_ap.
 One output from the AP Pipeline are DIA (Difference Image Analysis) Source Tables, which the Butler can retrieve via goodSeeingDiff_diaSrcTable.